 Grange Medicare Limited were providing GP services at the above surgeries in Leeds.
 The contract ended on 31 October 2018 the NHS Leeds South and East Clinical Commissioning Group (CCG) needed to procure (pay for) a new service for the registered patients.

-Grange Medicare Limited had been contracted to provide GP services from New Cross Surgery in Rothwell, Middleton Park Surgery & Swillington Health Practice since 1 November 2008.
-The contract with Grange Medicare Limited ended on 31 October 2018 and the NHS Leeds South and East Clinical Commissioning Group (CCG) were required to start a process to procure (pay for) a provider of GP services for the registered populations of New Cross, Middleton Park and Swillington.
+The contract with Grange Medicare Limited ended on 31 October 2018.
+NHS Leeds South and East CCG were began a process to procure a provider of GP services for these practices.
 Grange Medicare Ltd indicated that they don’t wish to be part of this procurement process.

 We spoke to 1234 people who are registered at the three practices.